-On Friday, I had the pleasure of spending the day photographing Claire and Colin’s Royal College Of Surgeons wedding, a wonderful historic venue in Edinburgh city centre.
+On Friday, I had the pleasure of spending the day photographing Claire and Colin’s Royal College Of Surgeons Edinburgh wedding photos, at this wonderful historic wedding venue in Edinburgh city centre.

 As the girls were nearly ready I made my way outside to take photos of the groom Colin arriving.
 Colin was wearing the family ‘Stuart’ tartan, and he looked very fine indeed.
 Colin was fairly relaxed, no doubt aided by the wee hip flask of Jura whisky he had stashed in his sporran!
 I took a few photos of Colin and the guests as they arrived, then headed back to Claire and the girls as they finished their preparations.
 Claire had jazzed up her wedding dress and boots with Stuart tartan ribbon, and I have to say it looked really good against the pure white of the wedding dress and boots.